CALAPRS 2015 Sponsorship Registration is Now Open

-- CALAPRS Sponsorship includes registration for two representatives to the CALAPRS General Assembly, an educational event for trustees and senior staff, to be held on March 1-4, 2014 in Racho Mirage, CA. This is a great opportunity for sponsors to network with the representatives of the various funds who are in attendance.
+- CALAPRS Sponsorship includes registration for two representatives to the CALAPRS General Assembly, an educational event for trustees and senior staff, to be held on March 7-10, 2015 in Monterey, CA. This is a great opportunity for sponsors to network with the representatives of the various funds who are in attendance.

 - A copy of the annually-updated CALAPRS Roster, which contains the current service providers, asset allocation, population and contact information for each member fund

 - A semi-annual CALAPRS Newsletter is also sent to sponsors and the systems